Frequently Asked Questions

 What qualities should I look for when selecting a forensic accountant?

 There are a number of qualities you should look for when selecting a forensic accountant to work with on your case.
-The following summarizes some of the factors to consider in selecting a forensic accountant or valuation consultant on a legal matter:
+The following summarizes some of the factors to consider when selecting a forensic accountant or business valuation consultant on a legal matter:

 - Experience — How many years of practical accounting experience and of providing expert services do they have?